- Frames of debate

 “El Salvador Aid Protested in San Francisco.”
 Washington Post, Nov 22, 1989; A20.
 [Demonstrators in San Francisco demanded an end to US aid to El Salvador in the wake of the slaying of six Jesuit priests, their housekeeper and her daughter.]

-IV.
-Annotated list of books, articles, and dissertations on the Central America movement
+III.
+Books, articles, and dissertations on the Central America Movement(alphabetical order)

 Of the many books, articles, and dissertations written about the Central America wars of the 1980s, only those that address Central America activism in one form or another are included below.
 For authors with multiple, similar studies, only the latest or most comprehensive is noted.

 Amanda Collective.
 Revolutionary Forgiveness: Feminist Reflections on Nicaragua.
 Maryknoll, NY: Orbis Books, 1987.
 Stories of thirteen U.S. Christian women who participated in various solidarity activities in Nicaragua.